bernedom/FizzBuzzKata/README.md

 * Modify the program so it only prints "double", "triple" or "many" for numbers with the same digits
 * For numbers that are divisible by 11 print "Bong" instead of the number
 * "Bong" should be printed before "Bang" and "Buzz" but after "Fizz" except for "FizzBuzz" and "FizzBuzzBang" where it goes at the end
+* When passing 0 the program should exit with a non-zero exit code

 # Requirements